Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Approach

 This formulation introduces a gradient redistribution effect: unlike standard InfoNCE where all gradients act directly on the shared anchor $t_i$, our pair-specific design allows each negative video $v_j$ to influence only its associated increment $\Delta_{ij}$.
 The positive pair $(t_i, v_i)$ contributes attraction gradients to both $t_i$ and $\Delta_{ii}$, facilitating alignment; meanwhile, each negative pair $(t_i, v_j), j \ne i$, applies repulsion primarily to $\Delta_{ij}$.
-This leads to two key benefits: 1) tension relief — $\Delta_{ii}$ can absorb the alignment shift toward $v_i$, reducing the burden on $t_i$ to resolve large modality gaps in a single step; 2) false-negative suppression — repulsion from semantically similar negatives is redirected into their respective increments, preserving the semantic stability of the anchor representation.
+This leads to two key benefits: 1) tension relief: $\Delta_{ij}$ can absorb the gradient from $(t_i, v_j)$, reducing the burden on $t_i$ to decrease loss in a single step; 2) false-negative suppression: repulsion from semantically similar negatives is redirected into their respective increments, reducing the semantic bias of the anchor representation.
 We apply this strategy under a symmetric InfoNCE loss:

 This loss function maximizes the similarity of positive pairs $s(t_i + \Delta_{ii}, v_i)$ and minimizes the similarity of negative pairs.